maelstrom-software/maelstrom/doc/book/src/run/config.md

 In TTY mode, all key presses are sent to the job's terminal.
-So, a `^C` typed at the user's terminal be transmitted to the job's terminal, where it will be interpretted however the job interprets it.
+So, a `^C` typed at the user's terminal be transmitted to the job's terminal, where it will be interpreted however the job interprets it.
 This is true for all control characters.
 As a result, typing `^C` will not kill the `maelstrom-run`, nor will typing `^Z` suspend `maelstrom-run`.